-Due to unforeseen circumstances, it’s hard to maintain your project under budget.
-There are times when the tasks, labour, and equipment needed for the project costs more than the quote given.
-If you want to avoid that situation, consider these five ways to reduce construction costs:
+It is hard to keep your project under budget.
+There are times when the total project costs more than the quote given.
+If you want to avoid this situation and reduce construction costs, consider these tips:

 Control your variable costs

 Variable costs are elements that change its value throughout the course of the project.
 This includes the hourly labour rates, equipment rental, and excavation fees.
 This is opposed to fixed costs or the items that never change their price.

 To reduce construction costs, identify all the variable costs in your project before putting them out for tendering.
 You need to control these or else it’ll blow your budget.
 Put them on a strict schedule in your project’s timeline, as much as possible.
 If you don’t have means to control these things, we recommend that you look for fixed costs counterparts.
 Create a deal with the tradies and suppliers when needed.

 Prepare for excavation costs

 Excavation fees are considered as variable costs so prepare for the unexpected.
 It is included in the tender documents as a provisional sum, meaning it’s only the cost consultant’s estimation and the accurate price is yet to be defined.
 Some builders will ask you to pay a higher provisional sum for excavation costs because they want to include the contingency budget early.
 Of course, you can confirm this from the builders.